Journey

 The Lifelong Learner

 Running a startup while getting my MBA taught me fast that I needed leverage.
-I turned to AI.
-I became a heavy user in late 2022, early 2023, and never looked back.
-What started as a productivity tool quickly became an obsession with the technology itself and what it could do for people.
-I found myself being pulled more and more toward AI and less and less toward sports betting, which was always a stronger tie for my co-founders than for me.
+I turned to AI out of necessity, using ChatGPT and Perplexity to keep pace with one of the country's most rigorous in-person MBA programs while building a company.
+What started as a productivity tool quickly became an obsession with what the technology could do for people.
+I found myself being pulled more and more toward AI and less toward sports betting, which was always a stronger tie for my co-founders than for me.
 That pull eventually led me to step away.
-I took time to really rediscover myself, devouring books, reflecting deeply, and doing the Hoffman Process: seven days with no devices, just me and 31 strangers who are now good friends.
+I took time to rediscover myself, devouring books, reflecting deeply, and doing the Hoffman Process: seven days with no devices, just me and 31 strangers who are now good friends.
+That experience helped me see the common thread across every chapter of my life: I'm a missionary.

 Now